pypa/cibuildwheel/docs/options.md

 ### `CIBW_ENVIRONMENT` {: #environment}
 > Set environment variables needed during the build

-A space-separated list of environment variables to set during the build.
+A list of environment variables to set during the build.
 Bash syntax should be used, even on Windows.

 You must set this variable to pass variables to Linux builds (since they execute in a Docker container).
 It also works for the other platforms.